INN/Google-Analytics-Popular-Posts/docs/index.md

 ### Description

-At its core, Analytic Bridge is a wrapper around the Google Analytics API.
+At its core, Google Analytics Popular Posts is a wrapper around the Google Analytics API.
 On plugin activation, a WordPress cron job is registered to pull fresh analytic data every 20 minutes.

 Functions for querying this data will be available in the future.